PMET-public/mdm/tests/README.md

 Dev only tests are labeled with [dev].
 They may make assumptions about the current development environment and will avoid disruptive tests.

+Labels are simply designations.
+They are not enforced unless there is specific code in the setup or test that forces those conditions to be met independently.